 To call for help:

-- use an alarm, if you have one
+- use a community alarm, if you have one

 - try shouting, or banging on a wall, to try to attract your neighbour’s attention